darilrt/slex/README.md

-# slex
+# Slex
-The Slex programming language
+This is a first version of Slex programming language (currently in development)